Skip to content

 5. Location

-6. Hiring vs. Contracting (W2 vs. 1099)
+6. Hiring vs. Contracting (W2 vs 1099)

 A direct hire (W2) will almost always be more expensive, even if the employee is remote or part-time, since you’ll be required to pay for taxes, benefits, and more.
 In addition, you’ll be on the hook for the cost of finding, hiring, training, and retaining an EA.

 Hiring a contractor can be less expensive and you aren’t locked into the commitment/costs of hiring, but it has downsides and risks — especially if you want someone for the long term.
-For something in the middle, consider subscription staffing.

-You’ll pay a premium hourly rate to access long-term W2 employees of a staffing firm with the flexibility to scale up or down.
+You’ll pay a premium hourly rate to access the long-term W2 employees of a staffing firm with the flexibility to scale up or down.

 What Executive Assistant Salary Range Is Right For You?